ardalis/DDD-NoDuplicates/README.md

 2. Pass all the names matching the proposed name to the update method.
 [Done](https://github.com/ardalis/DDD-NoDuplicates/tree/master/NoDuplicatesDesigns/06_PassFilteredDataToMethod)
 3. Pass an `IUniquenessChecker` into the update method which returns a count of entities with that name.
 [Done](https://github.com/ardalis/DDD-NoDuplicates/tree/master/NoDuplicatesDesigns/04_MethodInjectionService)
 4. Pass a function that performs the same logic as #3.
 [Done](https://github.com/ardalis/DDD-NoDuplicates/tree/master/NoDuplicatesDesigns/05_MethodInjectionFunction)
 5. Check the invariant in an Aggregate.
+[Done - Anemic Children](https://github.com/ardalis/DDD-NoDuplicates/tree/master/NoDuplicatesDesigns/07_AggregateWithAnemicChildren)
 6. Create a unique constraint in the database.
 [Done](https://github.com/ardalis/DDD-NoDuplicates/tree/master/NoDuplicatesDesigns/01_Database)

 My own two approaches include: